Eczema refers to a number of different skin conditions where the skin is red and irritated.

 There are a plethora of atopic dermatitis emollients and eczema creams available both on prescription and over the counter.

-In our experience, an eczema product has around a 50/50 chance of being effective, so it really is a case of trial and error to find an effective treatment for your baby’s condition.
+In our experience, an emollient has around a 50/50 chance of being effective, so it really is a case of trial and error to find an effective treatment for your baby’s condition.

 One thing to note is that moisturisers should be applied generously and smeared over the skin (in the direction of the hair growth) rather than rubbed in.
 This ensures that sensitive skin is not pulled and stretched unnecessarily and that sufficient moisture is supplied.